-San Bernardino Cerebral Palsy Attorneys
+San Bernardino Cerebral Palsy Attorney

+Cerebral palsy (CP) is a group of neurological disorders that affect an individual’s ability to control their muscles and coordinate their movements.
+It is a lifelong condition that usually appears in early childhood, often before the age of 2, and it results from damage or abnormalities in the developing brain.
+This damage can occur during pregnancy, birth, or shortly after birth.
 Some of the most devastating instances of medical malpractice involve birth injuries, which can lead to conditions like cerebral palsy.
-Brain damage caused by a lack of oxygen or a head trauma during delivery causes cerebral palsy, a permanent condition causing complications throughout the lifetime of the affected child.
+Brain damage caused by a lack of oxygen or head trauma during delivery causes cerebral palsy, a permanent condition causing complications throughout the lifetime of the affected child.
+If your child has been diagnosed with this condition and you suspect it was caused by a medical mistake, contact our San Bernardino cerebral palsy attorneys.

 Cerebral Palsy Information

 Cerebral palsy can affect a patient’s physical movement, though this is due to problems with the brain’s ability to control the body, rather than with problems in the muscles or nerves.
-These brain problems can also affect speech, hearing, vision and brain function.
+These brain problems can also affect speech, hearing, vision, and brain function.
 Early symptoms include delayed development and abnormal muscle tone.

-cerebral palsy lawsuit can involve any of the following four types of the condition:
+A cerebral palsy lawsuit can involve any of the following four types of the condition:

 • Spastic – difficult and stiff movement